Seeking favours, Trump asked Ukraine president to investigate Biden

 The Justice Department concluded that the whistleblower complaint did not need to be shared with Congress because the relevant law only covers conduct by intelligence officials, not the president, according to a legal analysis released by the department’s Office of Legal Counsel.

-The Justice Department said Barr will not recuse himself from Ukraine-related investigations despite Democratic demands.
+The Justice Department said Barr would not recuse himself from Ukraine-related investigations despite Democratic demands.

-Reporting by Andy Sullivan and Patricia Zengerle; Additional reporting by Roberta Rampton, Heather Timmons, David Morgan, Richard Cowan, Jeff Mason, Susan Cornwell, Lisa Lambert, Susan Heavey in Washington, Jeff Mason in New York, and Matthias Williams in Kiev; Writing by Doina Chiacu; Editing by Will Dunham
+Reporting by Andy Sullivan and Patricia Zengerle; Additional reporting by Roberta Rampton, Heather Timmons, David Morgan, Richard Cowan, Jeff Mason, Susan Cornwell, Eric Beech, Makini Brice, Mohammad Zargham in Washington, Jeff Mason and Steve Holland in New York, and Matthias Williams in Kiev; Writing by Doina Chiacu; Editing by Will Dunham and Peter Cooney